loinik/nd-mods/README.md

 4. Enjoy your modified game!

+## Uninstallation Instruction

+1. Open the game root directory:

+    Default directory for DVD or herinteractive.com digital versions:

+    `C:\Program Files (x86)\Nancy Drew\[Game Title Here]`

+    Default directory for Steam versions:

+    `C:\Program Files (x86)\Steam\steamapps\common\[Game Title Here]`

+    Or right-click on a shortcut (.lnk file) and select Open file location.

+3. Delete all `.cif` file from Ciftree directory.

 ## User Guides

 ### Repair

 If any mod doesn't work, please open the only one `.ini` file in the game root directory and check the `ExternalCifFileChecking` option.
-There should be 1 after the equal mark.
+There should be `1` after the equal mark.
 Change if necessary.

+### Disable all mods

+If you want to disable all mods in your Nancy Drew game you should change the `ExternalCifFileChecking` option to `0`.
+This way you don't have to delete anything.